five new films capturing the realities of young adulthood

-This sleepy Italian film centres on two teenage boys and a girl left to their own devices in what feels like an enchanted forest.
+This sleepy Italian film centers on two teenage boys and a girl left to their own devices in what feels like an enchanted forest.
 Featuring time travel and a tense love triangle, director Alessandro Comodin's magical-realist plot feels as hazy and nonsensical as an adolescent daydream and crawls at a caterpillar's pace.
 But this is exactly what makes Happy Times Will Come Soon feel like a postmodern fairy-tale.

 The film opens with two World War II soldiers running away from their troop and hiding in the woods, where they relish their newfound freedom.
 When a girl in present-day Italy bravely enters a mysterious hole in the ground and lands upon the boys, a sun-bathed romance follows.
 The idea for the project came to Comodin after talking to an Italian veteran about his World War II experiences.
 "It was because he reminisced on a lost young period of his life," Comodin explains.
 The director employed experimental techniques to capture the raw beauty of his young actors.
 He gave the actors no scripts ("I don't trust in dialogue," he says) and told them to talk, or not, as much as they liked.

 Like Moonlight, Eliza Hittman's Beach Rats reminds us that, despite the political and legal advancements of LGBT rights, the queer experience can still be bleak for those living on society's fringes.
 To really drive the point home, Hittman sets her story in Sheepshead Bay, the working-class, ungentrified edge of Brooklyn.